 Another component of the FWMC service area is Temple Hills, which is 1.4 square miles, and is west of Oxon Hill and southeast of Washington, D.C.
-Temple Hills has a population of 36,626 people.
+According to pghealthzone.org, Temple Hills has a population of 36,496 people and represents 4% of Prince George's County population.

 African-Americans comprise the majority of the population with 85.4% residents, 11.0% White residents and 1.9% Hispanic residents.
 There is a small population of Native Hawaiian, American Indian and Pacific Islanders.

-2b.
-In Table II, describe significant demographic characteristics and social determinants that are relevant to the needs of the community and include the source of the information in each response.
+b.
+In Table II, describe the population within the CBSA, including significant demographic characteristics and social determinants that are relevant to the needs of the community and include the source of the information in each response.
 For purposes of this section, social determinants are factors that contribute to a person's current state of health.
 They may be biological, socioeconomic, psychosocial, behavioral, or social in nature.
-(Examples: gender, age, alcohol use, income, housing, access to quality health care, education and environment, having or not having health insurance.)
+(Examples: gender, age, alcohol use, income, housing, access to quality health care, transportation, education and healthy environment, having or not having health insurance.)
 (Add rows in the table for other characteristics and determinants as necessary).

-Table II
+TABLE II